curl/curl/docs/libcurl/libcurl-security.md

 # Secrets in memory

-When applications pass user names, passwords or other sensitive data to libcurl to be used for upcoming transfers, those secrets are kept around as-is in memory.
+When applications pass usernames, passwords or other sensitive data to libcurl to be used for upcoming transfers, those secrets are kept around as-is in memory.
 In many cases they are stored in the heap for as long as the handle itself for which the options are set.